MFJamil/smyld-java/apps/pe/README.md

 And many more..

 #### 2 - Web.
-Web based frameworks are available and involve some complexity that can be eliminated by the Portal Engine as well, some of the well known can be:
+Web based frameworks are available and involve some complexity that can be eliminated by the Portal Engine as well, component oriented approach might look like a limitation for the creativity of the developer when working with such frameworks, but saving a lot of time might be needed in some projects, some of the well known frameworks can be:
 ##### 1 - Angular
 ##### 2 - React
 ##### 3 - Vue
 And many more ..

+## Building Process
+Building tools are rich and the Portal Engine can be extended to use most of them.
+Currently the available building ways are:
+##### 1 - Stand Alone Application.
+##### 2 - Maven artifact
+##### 3 - Maven Plugin
+##### 4 - Spring Boot Application.
+However, it can also be developed to use Gradle, Jenkins, Docker ...etc.